cloud-barista/cb-tumblebug/docs/feature_guide/network-status-management.md

 | Success | (resource removed)         |           |                      |            |
 | Failure | `False` / `DeletionFailed` | unchanged | unchanged            | `Failed`   |

+> **Post-deletion verification**
+>
+> - **In most cases polling does not trigger** — the first GET returns 404 immediately and the resource is confirmed deleted on the first attempt.
+> - Polling handles CSP anomalies (Spider-controlled resources only):
+>   - GCP may return HTTP 200 + `Result:false` for an already-deleted resource;
+>   - some CSPs report success while deletion is still in-flight.
+> - All Spider-controlled resources follow a **"trust DELETE" policy**: Spider's DELETE success is authoritative.
+GET visibility after DELETE reflects CSP async deletion or eventual consistency, not a real failure.
+Polling failures are logged as warnings only.
+> - **VPN is exempt from polling**: Terrarium uses OpenTofu (declarative) and already retries deletion once on failure.
+A successful DELETE response guarantees `terraform destroy` completed.

 ### 5.3.
 Register (VNet/Subnet only)

 | Phase   | Ready                      | Synced                  | ChildrenReady (VNet) | Status        |